Ivanovo is a city located in the central part of European Russia, about 300 km north-east of Moscow. It is the capital of Ivanovo oblast.

 Ivanovo was founded by merging of two settlements in 1871.
-First one was Ivanovo village (flax-processing center), second one - Voznesensky Posad (industrial center).
-The new town received name Ivanovo-Voznesensk.
+The first one was Ivanovo village (a flax-processing center), the second one - Voznesensky Posad (an industrial center).
+The new town received the name Ivanovo-Voznesensk.

-At the beginning of the 20th century, the town was competing with Lodz town (that time also the part of the Russian Empire) for the title of the European main textile production center.
+At the beginning of the 20th century, the town was competing with Lodz town (that time also the town of the Russian Empire) for the title of the European main textile production center.